-- Park close together to maximize the number of cars that will fit in a small lot.
-Visit properties at off-peak times – mornings, evenings, and weekdays tend to be less busy.
+- Plan and Prepare.
+Visit properties at off-peak times.
+Mornings, evenings, and weekdays tend to be less busy.
 Pick a different hike for the day if you arrive to a full parking lot.
 Take care not to block driveways and be thoughtful about how much noise your music or voices make when entering or exiting a property.

-- Respect other visitors’ space.
-Dogs should be leashed or under voice control on SLT owned properties.
+- Respect others.
+Dogs should be leashed or under voice control on Stowe Land Trust owned properties.
 This means they stay in your sight and come back when called.
 Please do not allow dogs to run through neighboring fields.